ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 {caption: "Figure 2-27.
 The result of combining the `ls` and `grep` utilities", width: "100%"}
 ![ls and grep](images/BashShell/ls-grep.png)

 Both commands truncate the `test\nfile.txt` filename.

-Remove the grep calls in the commands.
-You see that the `ls` utility prints the filename properly in this way: 'test'$'\n''file.txt'.
+Try to call `ls` without the pipeline.
+You will see that the utility prints the 'test'$'\n''file.txt' filename properly.
 When you pass it via the pipeline, the escaping sequence `\n` is replaced by the line break.
 It leads to splitting the filename into two parts.
-Then `grep` handles the parts separately as two different filenames.
+Then `grep` handles these parts separately.

 There is another potential problem.
 Suppose you search and copy the file.
-Its name has space (for example, "test file.txt").
+Its name has a space (for example, "test file.txt").
 Then the following command fails:
 {line-numbers: false, format: Bash}
 ```
 ls ~ | xargs cp -t ~/tmp
 ```

-In this case, `xargs` constructs the following call of the `cp` utility:
+Here `xargs` constructs the following call of the `cp` utility:
 {line-numbers: false, format: Bash}
 ```
 cp -t ~/tmp test file.txt
 ```

 The command copies the `test` and `file.txt` files to the `~/tmp` path.
-But none of these files exists.
-The reason for the error is the word splitting mechanism of Bash.
-It splits lines in words by spaces.
+However, none of these files exists.
+The reason for the error is the word splitting mechanism.
+Bash splits lines in words by the spaces.
 You can disable the mechanism by double-quotes.
 Here is an example for our command:
 {line-numbers: false, format: Bash}
 ```
 ls ~ | xargs -I % cp -t ~/tmp "%"